Consensys/doc.tessera/docs/HowTo/Migrate/Migration-Multitenancy.md

 The tool migrates both Tessera's raw transactions and regular transactions.

-!!! warning
+!!! important

-    Ensure to backup the primary database because the tool overwrites transactions with updated payloads, and does not recover gracefully if errors occur during the migration; the secondary database is only read from.
+    We recommend backing up the primary database because the migration tool overwrites transactions with updated payloads and may not recover if errors occur during the migration.
+    The secondary database is read only.

 ## Usage